RMK-creative/fem-stats-preview-card-component/README.md

 # Frontend Mentor - Meet landing page solution

-This is a solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
+This is a solution to the [Stats Preview Card Component](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents